dlision/Jetson-Nano/YoloV4_Deployment/README.md

 ## Acknowledgements

-The foundational code is taken from the github repository [here](https://github.com/isarsoft/yolov4-triton-tensorrt).
-This repo showcases how to deploy a YOLO model on Triton Server for the x86 architecture.
+The foundational code is taken from the github repository [here](https://github.com/isarsoft/yolov4-triton-tensorrt) which showcases how to deploy a YOLO model on Triton Server for the x86 architecture.

 We make use of this foundational code to show how to deploy the same model instead on Jetson Nano.